Introduction

 Each time a new loan is started on the PWN Protocol a new LOAN token is minted and transferred to the lender.
 The LOAN token represents the loan and is burned when claiming repayment or defaulted collateral.
 Since the LOAN token implements the ERC-721 specification it can be sold or even used as collateral.

 As you can see in the diagram below, the main Loan contract in each loan type acts as a Vault for the collateral of loans of that type.
-Each Loan contract can accept multiple loan requests and offer types, allowing for greater reusability of already deployed contracts.
+Each Loan contract can accept multiple proposal types, allowing for greater reusability of already deployed contracts.

 One type of loan is called a Simple Loan.
 In this type of loan, a borrower provides collateral and receives tokens from a lender.
 The borrower has two options: they can repay the agreed amount and retrieve their collateral, or they can choose to default on the loan.
 Once the repayment is made or the default occurs, the lender has the right to claim the repaid tokens or the collateral.